Diphtheria-Tetanus-Pertussis Vaccines use while Breastfeeding

 Summary of Use during Lactation

 Maternal Levels.
-Women who were within 24 hours postpartum received either 0.5 mL of Tdap vaccine (Adacel, Sanofi Pasteur; n = 39) or no vaccine (n = 11).
+Women who were within 24 hours postpartum received either 0.5 mL of Tdap vaccine (Adacel, Sanofi Pasteur; n = Maternal Levels.
+Thirty-nine women who were within 24 hours postpartum received 0.5 mL of Tdap vaccine (Adacel, Sanofi Pasteur) and 11 received no vaccine.
 Colostrum or breast milk and blood samples were collected at baseline and 7, 10, 14, and 28 days after vaccination.
 Breastmilk IgA levels against pertussis toxoid peaked at day 10 postpartum, then slowly decreased.
 Breast milk antibody levels against the other antipertussis vaccine components, filamentous hemagglutinin and fimbriae types 2 and 3, reached a plateau during days 10 to 14 and then slowly decreased.
 Breast milk antibody levels against another antipertussis vaccine component, pertactin, peaked on day 14 and then decreased by day 28.

 Infant Levels.
 Relevant published information was not found as of the revision date.